akriti0810/tips-analysis/README.md

 - Open tips_analysis.ipynb in this repo (or click it directly on GitHub — it renders in-browser).
 - Open in Google Colab, or download and upload to Colab.
 - Run each cell in order to reproduce the analysis.

+## tips_analysis_sql.ipynb
+- Repeated key parts of the analysis using SQL (via sqlite3) — filtering, grouping, aggregation, and HAVING clauses — to demonstrate the same reasoning in a second tool